SrideviGanapathy/Power-BI-Dashboards/README Purchasing & Inventory English.md

 * On analysing the accuracy of order quantity, 8.8% of the orders were found to be incomplete i.e, the supplier delivered lesser number of components than that was ordered.
 Incomplete orders can lead to unexpected shortages in inventory.
 Purchasing professionals can try to minimise this percentage through discussions with suppliers and careful monitoring.

 * The rejected quantity and rejection % graph illustrates the total quantity of components rejected from each supplier and the percentage.
 The highest rejection quantities were from SUPERSALES, Vision Cycles and Proseware.
 The highest rejection percentages were from International (5.88%), Anderson's Custom Bikes (5.38%) and Signature Cycles (5.35%).
-These suppliers have to be monitored and encouraged to increase their qualty checks before dispatch.
+These suppliers have to be monitored and encouraged to increase their quality checks before dispatch.

 * The purchase order status visual shows that 92.36% of all purchase orders have been completed and 5.39% of the the orders are pending.